Mobile Health Interventions

 - Stress Less: focused on emotional regulation strategies for stress, anxiety, and low mood management

-LvL UP will be adapted to the characteristics of the population and the healthcare ecosystem in Singapore.
 In addition to the digital coaching provided, it will be explored whether adding human support can help to build a therapeutic bond with users and improve adherence to and outcomes of LvL UP.